 Your Articles of Organization form must have an LLC organizer named within.
 You will be the default organizer if you prepare your own Articles of Organization and file them yourself.
 If you don't want to be the organizer, however, you can name anyone else as your organizer.
 By preparing on-line with us, SunDoc Filings will be your organizer.

 You must designate a registered agent, either a person or a firm.
 This is required for the Articles of Organization form (see #6).
 For more information on registered agents and why your company must have one, see our article on Registered Agent Service.

 4. Decide Your Ownership and Management Structure.

 The Articles of Organization form asks whether your District of Columbia LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.